thisispurefm/tech-docs/docs/studio-2/recording-an-episode.md

 1. In the "File" menu in Audacity, open the "Export Audio" window
 ![Audacity with file menu open](../../assets/studio-2/recording-an-episode/audacity-export-button.png)
 2. Set the Folder to the episode folder you created earlier
-3. Change the file name to whatever you want, as long as it ends with `.mp3`
+3. Change the file name to whatever you want, as long as it ends with `.mp3`.
+The filepath to the folder will look a little strange, as long as it starts with `\\truenas\user\YOUR_USER_NAME\` you'll be fine
 ![Audacity export window](../../assets/studio-2/recording-an-episode/audacity-export-screen.png)
 4. Make sure the other settings match the image below, and then press the "Export" button in the bottom-right
 ![Audacity export window](../../assets/studio-2/recording-an-episode/audacity-export-screen-settings.png)